Beer-Braised Bratwurst & Onions (“Beer Brats”)

 Several beer brats in buns.

-Bratwurst ingredients including Samuel Adams beer, vegetable oil, and onion.
+Bratwurst ingredients including Samuel Adams beer, vegetable oil, and onion on the counter.

-• Bratwurst – I use Johnsonville Original Brats for their classic flavor.
+• Bratwurst: I use Johnsonville Original Brats for their classic flavor in this beer-braised brats and onions recipe.
 Be sure to avoid brats already flavored with beer, as they can make the dish too bitter, and always use fresh (not pre-cooked) sausages.

-• Lager beer – Simmering the brats in beer adds a subtle, slightly bitter flavor that complements the savory sausage.
-Go for a clean, crisp lager like Sam Adams Oktoberfest, Budweiser, Bud Light, Coors Light, or Miller Lite—no need to get fancy!
+• Lager beer: Used for simmering the brats to add a hint of bitter flavor.
+The best beer for brats is a clean, crisp lager like Sam Adams Oktoberfest, Budweiser, Bud Light, Coors Light, or Miller Lite—no need to get fancy!
 If you’d rather skip the alcohol, non-alcoholic beer or chicken broth works, too.

-• Coarse grain mustard – A sharp, tangy hit that cuts through the richness of the sausage.
+• Coarse grain mustard: Brings a sharp, tangy hit that cuts through the richness of the sausage.

 • Jump to the printable recipe for precise measurements